Lodi Township

 Lodi Township Voting Precincts

-Lodi Township has 3 voting precincts as of June 1, 2012.
-Voters Textile Road and South are Precinct 1.
-Voters North of Textile Road, in Saline School District, are Precinct 2.
-Voters encompassing Ann Arbor and Dexter School Districts are Precinct 3.
+Lodi Township has 2 voting precincts as of January 1, 2024.
+Voters within the Saline School District are Precinct 1.
+Voters encompassing Ann Arbor and Dexter School Districts are Precinct 2.
 All Lodi Township Polling Locations vote at Washtenaw Farm Council Grounds, 5055 Ann Arbor Saline Road, Building A.

 MICHIGAN VOTER INFORMATION CENTER